anabescos/project-react-madwomen-profile-cards/README.md

 We were also asked to create our own server, using Node JS, Express JS, SQLite and Heroku.

-Here you can visit the [fetch](https://us-central1-awesome-cards-cf6f0.cloudfunctions.net/card/) we used for this project.

 Using this [link](https://github.com/Adalab/project-promo-l-module-3-team-4.git) you can check out our code, explore it and play a little bit with it if you want.
 For that, you can clone/download the repository.

 If you have any questions, please contact us, we'll be happy to help!